Pannaz sustained-release tablets

-Pannaz sustained-release tablets is used for:
+Pannaz sustained-release tablets are used for:

-  Relieving congestion, sneezing, runny nose, and itchy, watery eyes due to colds,

-  flu, or hay fever.
-It may also be used for other conditions as determined by
+Relieving congestion, sneezing, runny nose, and itchy, watery eyes due to colds, flu, or hay fever.
+It may also be used for other conditions as determined by your doctor.

-  your doctor.

-  Pannaz sustained-release tablets is an antihistamine, decongestant, and

-  anticholinergic combination.
-It works by blocking histamine, a substance in the

-  body that causes sneezing, runny nose, and watery eyes.
-It also relieves nasal

-  congestion by shrinking the nasal mucous membranes, which promotes nasal

-  drainage, and dries the chest by decreasing lung secretions.
+Pannaz sustained-release tablets are an antihistamine, decongestant, and anticholinergic combination.
+It works by blocking histamine, a substance in the body that causes sneezing, runny nose, and watery eyes.
+It also relieves nasal congestion by shrinking the nasal mucous membranes, which promotes nasal drainage, and dries the chest by decreasing lung secretions.

 Do NOT use Pannaz sustained-release tablets if:

 - you are allergic to any ingredient in Pannaz sustained-release tablets